 Pick Your Storage Location

 The best place to store your tree is in a dry, clean and temperature-controlled location.
-This is why a basement or a closet is a better place to store your tree than in an attic or in a garage (assuming your basement is dry!)
+This is why a basement or a closet is a better place to store your tree than in an attic or in a garage, assuming your basement remains dry.

 You want to avoid sunlight (which can cause discoloration), moisture (which can cause damage to your lights) and temperature fluctuations (which can cause discoloration, especially to white or flocked trees).
 You also want to avoid dust and pests to keep your tree looking it’s best.